AlexBNZ/gravity_falls/README.md

 ### Scene Ladders

 The picking of a character (above) determines which of four scene ladders is available at the start of the game.
 The completion of a scene ladder then causes another randomly selected ladder to become available.
+(CURRENTLY WORKING!)

 #### Dipper Scene Ladder ####